 DRUIDE Absinthe Bar

-My friends and I skipped on drinks here, and instead talked to our crawl guide.
+My friends and I skipped on drinks here and instead talked to our crawl guide.
 We learned that she loved her job and only had one bad incident while working as a guide.
 A crawler became rude to others and when she interfered, he punched her.
-Everyone was in shock, especially since she’s 5’1 and weighed no more than 110 lbs.
-So, everyone helped her in kicking him off of the crawl.
+Everyone was in shock, especially since she was 5’1 and weighed no more than 110 lbs.
+So, everyone helped her kick him off of the crawl.

 Cassiopeia